 A: Regina Catholic Education Center was one because we were brought in early on the design process along with a couple other teams.
 We were used as sports specialists.
 Each installation team accommodated each other very well to meet the end result.
 Everything was also finalized well before the installation process began so there were no unexpected issues.

 Another was SixFour3.
 They asked things of us that we have never done before, and we love a challenge as well as the opportunity to innovate.
 Also, I loved that safety was the owner’s main concern as it always is with us.
-We had many different materials in the space but he knew what he wanted and was able to give specific direction.
+We had many different materials for the space but he knew what he wanted and was able to give specific direction.

 Another was a local residential batting cage system in a basement.
 We worked with a 9ft ceiling which isn’t common, and it was a realization that you could find a way to put a batting cage anywhere.
 But try not going lower than 9, please. 🙂